YADRO-KNS/yadro-ansible-modules/README.md

-# Ansible Collection - yadro.rackscale
+# Ansible Collection - yadro.obmc

 Documentation for the collection.